Assistive Devices and Home Modifications

 Daily living equipment and tools

-Devices and tools can be used to help you perform you daily tasks such as:1
+Devices and tools can be used to help you perform your daily tasks, such as:1

 • Bathing